Unity Church

-Unity is a spiritual organization founded by Charles and Myrtle Fillmore in 1889.
+Unity is a spiritual organization founded by Charles and Myrtle Fillmore in the United States in 1889.
 It grew out of Transcendentalism and became part of the New Thought movement.
 Unity may be best known for its Daily Word devotional publication begun in 1924.
 Originally based in Christianity with emphasis on the Bible, Unity has said it is a "Christian movement that emphasizes affirmative prayer and education as a path to spirituality," and says about itself, "We honor all spiritual practices and the diversity of paths leading to enlightenment."